Insured vs Claimant Delays, Public Adjusters, and the Nuclear Option: The Appraisal Clause

 Public Adjuster on an Insured’s Claim

 This is where insurers get nervous.
+Why?

-Every delay is tracked
+Every delay is tracked.

-Every excuse is documented
+Every excuse is documented.

-Every deadline matters
+Every deadline matters.

+Bad-faith exposure increases immediately.
 Once a public adjuster is involved:

-Adjusters stop freelancing
+Adjusters stop freelancing.

-Supervisors step in
+Supervisors step in.

-Legal starts watching the file
+Legal starts watching the file.

 The claim stops drifting and starts moving—because now it has consequences.